rstemmer/musicdb/docs/source/usage/install.rst

 The expected ownership is ``$username:musicdb`` with the permission ``rwxrwxr-x``.
 More details about the directories and files managed by MusicDB can be found in the :doc:`/basics/data` section of the documentation.

+When your Linux Distribution uses SELinux, make sure the context of the music directory is set to ``httpd_sys_content_t`` if you want to access the music files from your web browser.
+For details see :doc:`/basics/data`.

 The following example expects that you do not have a music directory yet.
 If you have one, just check if the permissions are fine.
 The placeholder ``$username`` must be replaced by the user you use to login into you system (your personal user account).